Trast00/learn_vet_clinic/README.md

 Give a ⭐️ if you like this project!
 It's help a lot

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## 🙏 Acknowledgments <a name="acknowledgements"></a>

+I would like to thank Microverse for providing the structure of the database.

 ## 📝 License <a name="license"></a>